bazelbuild/rules_go/README.rst

 2022-09-11
   Release
   `v0.35.0 <https://github.com/bazelbuild/rules_go/releases/tag/v0.35.0>`_
   is now available.
-This release enhances support for bzlmod and gopackagesdriver.
+This release supports switching Go SDK version from a build flag.
 Starting this release, rules_go requires Bazel 5.1.0, because it needs to read CPU architecture from Bazel to better support Apple M1 with Rosetta translation.

 2022-07-19
   Release